gariciodaro/redshift-Sparkify-data-warehouse/README.md

 support so that reading might be slow on high volumes of data.
 We conducted a pilot with a **cassandra**
 Nosql( see [here](http://garisplace.com/udacity/cassandra_project.html) ),
-which solved the storage capacity problem, as well as the highly Availity problem, however, the business team found it hard to understand the new model, which is query-based, to make matters worst, since there is still no query consensus, some employees complained saying things like "the new model cuts on creativity", or "where did my freedom go?".
+which solved the storage capacity problem, as well as the availability problem, however, the business team found the new model very hard to understand (query-based), some employees complained saying things like "the new model cuts on creativity", or "where did my freedom go?".

 In this scenario, AWS offers a good solution.
-It can keep the start scheme on Redshift while solving the data storage problem with S3, additionally, since Redshift is a massively parallel processing database, it also ensures availability for the businesses analytic team.
+It can keep the star scheme on Redshift while solving the data storage problem with S3, additionally, since Redshift is a massively parallel processing database, it also ensures availability for the businesses analytic team.